Types of Business Finance in the UK: A Plain-English Guide for SME Owners

 Business line of credit

-A business line of credit is functionally the same product as a revolving credit facility.
+A business line of credit and a revolving credit facility are often used to describe a similar product structure: a pre-approved limit that can be drawn, repaid, and redrawn.
 The term is more common in US-influenced finance contexts and is often used by CFOs and finance directors familiar with international terminology.
 If you’re searching for a “business line of credit” in the UK, the product you’re looking for is a revolving credit facility.

 Term loan